MoiColl/Tree_of_life_2020/Week43/friday/README.md

 2. `Nd5.meg`: mitochondrial gene sequences from human chimpanzee.

-##### 1. Estimate the number of synonymous (S) and non-synonymous (N) sites, Sd, Nd, pN, pS, dN, dS, w (omega), dN/dS using two different methods (Nei & Gojobori, Modified Nei & Gojobori) for each gene (making a table is helpful).
+##### 1. Estimate the number of synonymous (S) and non-synonymous (N) sites, Sd, Nd, pS, pN, dS, dN, w (omega), dN/dS using two different methods (Nei & Gojobori and Modified Nei & Gojobori) for each gene.
 Discuss the difference you observe in the estimates and how sensitive these are to the choice of methods.

-To get all this quantities:
+To get all this statistics you have to:

 1. click on `DISTANCE`
 2. Change: